lauralwd/azolla_phd_thesis/source/21_general_discussion.md

      - Throughout the Thesis: Each chapter tackles specific methodological challenges, contributing to the development of new techniques and approaches.
 4. Potential Applications of Azolla in Sustainable Agriculture and Biotechnology  // Symbiosis breeding?
    - In the General Introduction:
-     - Sustainable Crop Potential: Discusses how Azolla’s rapid growth, high protein content, and nitrogen-fixing ability make it a promising candidate for sustainable agriculture, biofertilizers, and climate change mitigation.
+     - Sustainable Crop Potential: Discusses how Azolla’s rapid growth, high protein content, and nitrogen-fixing ability make it a promising candidate for sustainable agriculture, bio-fertilizers, and climate change mitigation.
      - Domestication and Breeding: Emphasizes the importance of understanding the symbiosis for effective domestication, breeding programs, and maximizing agricultural benefits.
    - Return in the Chapters:
      - Chapter 1: Explores the genomic basis of Azolla’s nitrogen-fixing symbiosis, providing insights that could enhance its agricultural utility.